steven-msk/Soulbound/README.md

 This is **not** a production-ready project.
 All code, systems, and structures are exerimental and subject to heavy future changes.
 The purpose is to explore:
-- Core mechanics like inventory, item usage, and event systems
+- Core mechanics
 - Input and interaction models
 - UI/UX experimentation
 - Data structures and gameplay flow
+- Gamedev features

 Expect:
 - Rapid iteration